 The good news is that lowering eye pressure and using drops can help treat glaucoma.

-That’s why it’s vital to attend your regular sight test, so your optician can help you to see better and live better for longer.
+It’s vital to attend your regular sight test and to take care of your eyes between visits to the optician to help you to see better and live better for longer.

 What are the types of glaucoma?

 There are 4 main types of glaucoma: primary open-angle glaucoma, angle-closure glaucoma, secondary glaucoma and congenital glaucoma.

 Primary open-angle glaucoma progresses slowly and is the most common type of the condition.